SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

     </div>
 </div>

+I'm Sanford, an enthusiastic software engineer who enjoys problem-solving!
+I've worked on Rust for a couple of years now.
+During my early days with Rust, I focused more on the field of graphics/image processing, where I fell in love with what the language has to offer!
+This year, I've been exploring data engineering in the StarfishQL project.

+A toast to the endless potential of Rust!

 ## Community

-Contributors and members in the community are encourage to know each other and help new contributors to get up to speed during the community bonding period from May 20 to June 12, before starting to code on June 13.
+Contributors and members in the community are encouraged to get to know each other and help new contributors get up to speed during the community bonding period from May 20 to June 12, before starting to code on June 13.

-If you are interested in the projects please subscribe to [SeaQL/summer-of-code](https://github.com/SeaQL/summer-of-code) repository on GitHub and join us on [Discord server](https://discord.com/invite/uCPdDXzbdv).
+If you are interested in the projects, please subscribe to the [SeaQL/summer-of-code](https://github.com/SeaQL/summer-of-code) repository on GitHub and join us on our [Discord server](https://discord.com/invite/uCPdDXzbdv).